-A lot of great classroom activities are based on group work.
+A lot of great classroom activities and projects are based on group work.
 However, some teachers can get frustrated with activities that require group division because they always seem to be chaotic and take more time than planned.
-One of the overlooked pieces of group work activities is actually dividing students up into the groups to begin with.
+One of the overlooked and important pieces of group work activities is the planning of how to divide students up into groups to begin with.

 This might seem like a simple step that doesn’t take any consideration.
 After all, can’t you just tell students to break into groups?
 Well, you can, but often this takes a long time, and students might end up grouping up based on social ties that will have them chatting rather than focusing.
-It can also bring social anxieties to the surface for other students, leaving them feeling overwhelmed before the activity has even begun.
+It can also bring social anxieties to the surface for other students, leaving them overwhelmed before the activity begins.

 Sometimes the activity works best if the students who are working together share a particular stance or interest in the material.
-If this is the case for your activity, plan eight to ten minutes extra and use it at the beginning to do a little pre-activity work to divide students up in a way that will serve your purpose.
+If this is the case for your activity, plan some extra time and use it at the beginning to do a little pre-activity work to divide students up in a way that will serve your purpose.

-Grouping doesn’t have to take up a lot of valuable class time, and a little bit of planning can go a long way toward making those awesome group activities you’ve been thinking about become a reality.
+Grouping should not take up valuable class time, and a little bit of planning can go a long way toward making those awesome group activities you’ve been thinking about become a reality.

 This blog post was updated on August 16, 2023 by Brittany Haines and Courtney Udanis.